vuongducphuong/documentation/content/applications/finance/accounting/get_started/multi_currency.rst

 Exchange difference entries
 ---------------------------

-Odoo automatically records exchange differences entries on dedicated accounts, in a dedicated journal.
+Leansoft automatically records exchange differences entries on dedicated accounts, in a dedicated journal.

 You can define which journal and accounts to use to **post exchange difference entries** by